Wondrous Wintergreen: All About the Wintergreen Plant

 Have you ever chewed on a piece of gum or used toothpaste and wondered where the minty taste comes from?
 It’s all in the wintergreen.

 Wintergreen, a vine that produces flavorful berries, is very easy to grow and harvest in your own garden or greenhouse.
+It is an unusual and beautiful evergreen groundcover plant that makes large red berries with a minty flavor in the winter.
 Here are some tips for growing this cold-hardy plant, along with a bit of historical background.

 Unless otherwise noted, all photographs copyright © 2022 by Allyson Levy and Scott Serrano.